 15. Google Drive

-When you create an online course, you’ll have dozens of videos and other files.
-And I recommend that you store these files in a cloud drive.
+When creating an online course, you’ll have dozens of videos and other files.In order to keep them organized, we recommend storing them in a cloud drive.
 This will be helpful in several ways:

 - Your files are securely stored and backed up in the cloud.

-I hope you enjoyed reading the article and learning how to create an online course for free.
+We hope you enjoyed reading the article and learning how to create an online course for free.

 If you have any questions or suggestions for additional tools, feel free to post them in the comments below.